ThatNinjaGuy/jarvis/README.md

 ## Security Considerations

-- The OAuth token is stored securely in your user directory
+- The OAuth tokens are stored securely in your user directory
-- Never share your `credentials.json` file or the generated token
+- Never share your `credentials.json` file or the generated tokens
-- The application only requests the minimum permissions needed for calendar operations
+- The application only requests the minimum permissions needed for each service
+- YouTube content restrictions and age limits are respected
+- All API calls are made over secure HTTPS connections